Hajira-bibi/Texture-Classification-using-python-Image-Processing/README.md

 ## Project Structure
 ImageProcessingClass/ ├── fabric/ # Folder containing fabric images ├── glass/ # Folder containing glass images ├── wood/ # Folder containing wood images ├── texture.py # Python script for texture classification └── README.md # This README file
+To create your own dataset:

+## Create a folder named CustomDataset in your project directory.
+Inside CustomDataset, create subfolders for your classes (e.g., metals, plastics, ceramics).
+Add relevant images to each class folder.
+Update the class paths in your code like this: python
+Copy code
+classes = {
+    'metals': 'CustomDataset/metals',
+    'plastics': 'CustomDataset/plastics',
+    'ceramics': 'CustomDataset/ceramics'
+}

 ## How to Run